ericoporto/ags-manual-wiki/Constants.md

 ## Constants

-The following predefined macros are available in your scripts:
+The following predefined macros and constants are available in your scripts:

 Name | Description
 --- | ---